jarndt4/sports_final_project/source/football/01top_teams/top_teams.rst

 In the NFC there are more divisions that are close for the 1st seed compared to the AFC.
-The East could be any of the top 3 teams depending on how they perform in th up coming 4 weeks.
+The East could be any of the top 3 teams depending on how they perform in the up coming 4 weeks.
 In the North division the bears could have had a nice 3 game lead but after an upset this week against the Giants they now have less of a cushion.
 The Saints in the South division are looking like they will comfortably take the 1st seed with ease.
 And the in the NFC the Rams will win